Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/database_client_server.rst

 ^^^^^^^^^^^^

 - Connects to the ``DatabaseService`` via the ``SoftwareManager``.
+- Handles connecting and disconnecting.
 - Executes SQL queries and retrieves result sets.
-- Handles connecting, querying, and disconnecting.
-- Provides a simple ``query`` method for running SQL.

 Usage
 ^^^^^

 - Initialise with server IP address and optional password.
 - Connect to the ``DatabaseService`` with ``connect``.
-- Execute SQL queries via ``query``.
 - Retrieve results in a dictionary.
 - Disconnect when finished.